FNNDSC/edge-image-automation/README.md

 ## The Why

-We need an automated way of creating the artifacts (image iso & application) that are required to run Chris on the Edge (ChBox).
+We need an automated way of creating the artifacts (image iso & application) that are required to run Chris in a Box (ChBox).

 ## The What